Beams logo

 What should you ask about their track record?

-Ask what similar projects they've completed recently, whether you can speak to those clients, and whether you can see a current or recently finished site.
+Ask what similar projects they have completed recently, whether you can speak to those clients, and whether you can see a current or recently finished site.
 Recent, relevant, checkable work is the strongest evidence a builder can offer.

-What projects like mine have you finished in the last year?
-Like yours matters: a brilliant bathroom fitter isn't automatically the right lead for a structural renovation.
+1. What projects like mine have you finished in the last year?
+Like yours matters: a brilliant bathroom fitter is not automatically the right lead for a structural renovation.

-Can I speak to two or three of those clients?
-Then actually call them, and ask what went wrong, not just what went right.
-Every project hits problems; you're listening for how they were handled.
+2. Can I speak to two or three of those clients?
+Then actually call them, and ask what went wrong rather than what went right.
+Every project hits problems, and you are listening for how they were handled.

-Can I visit a live or recent site?
+3. Can I visit a live or recently finished site?
 A tidy, organised site with protected floors and sequenced trades tells you more than a portfolio ever will.

-How long have you been trading under this company name?
+4. How long have you been trading under this company name?
 Cross-check on Companies House.
-A long, unbroken history matters; serial dissolutions with the same faces behind new names are the classic pattern of builders who fold to escape liabilities.
+A long, unbroken history matters.
+Serial dissolutions with the same faces behind new company names are the classic pattern of builders who fold to escape liabilities.
+If they mention membership of the Federation of Master Builders or TrustMark, verify it on the FMB and TrustMark registers instead of trusting the logo printed on the quote.

 What should you ask about who does the work?

-Ask who will be on site day to day, which trades are employed versus subcontracted, and how many other projects run alongside yours.
+Ask who will be on site day to day, which trades are employed rather than subcontracted, and how many other projects run alongside yours.
 The person quoting is often not the person building.

-Which trades are in-house and which are subbed out?
-Subcontracting is normal; not knowing who their electrician is, isn't.
+6. Which trades are in-house and which are subcontracted?
+Subcontracting is normal.
+Not knowing who their electrician is, is not.

-How many other jobs will you be running at the same time?
-Overstretched builders create the classic stop-start project.
+7. How many other jobs will you be running at the same time?
+Overstretched builders create the classic stop-start project, where your kitchen waits a fortnight because a bigger site has swallowed the labour.

 What should you ask about insurance and certification?

-Will I get building control sign-off and certificates at the end?
-Completion certificates, electrical certificates and gas records are what your buyer's solicitor asks for years later.
+10. Will I get building control sign-off and certificates at the end?
+Completion certificates, electrical installation certificates and gas safety records are what your buyer's solicitor asks for years later.
+A missing certificate can stall a sale long after the builder has moved on.

 What should you ask about the quote?